PORTUGAL HIDDEN GEMS: 9 Unique Places to Visit in Portugal!

 Portugal is a gorgeous country with a huge variety of activities, delicious food, and rich history.
 Thanks to its mountains, vineyards, farmlands, and medieval villages Portugal is quickly becoming one of the most desired and popular destinations in Europe.

-Believe it or not, this country offers a lot more than wild beaches and colorful cities to explore.
-Therefore, here is a list of some of the best unusual and unique places to visit in Portugal: 8 hidden gems you need to discover!
+Portugal off the beaten track is easier than expected, believe it or not, this country offers a lot more than wild beaches and colorful cities to explore.
+Discover some of the most beautiful places in Portugal: 9 hidden gems you need to discover!

 This particular house is definitely one of the most unusual and unique places to visit in Portugal.
 Casa do Penedo (or stone house) is a particular type of house built between four giant boulders.
 The house is in perfect harmony with nature and surrounded by a beautiful landscape.
 Therefore, this location offers incredible photo opportunities.
 It was originally built in 1970 as a rural holiday retreat, today is a small museum, full of memorabilia and photographs.
 The ground floor has a kitchen and small living room while the sleeping area is on the top floor.
-There is even an outdoor swimming pool that follows the natural shape of the large boulder.
+There is even an outdoor swimming pool that follows the natural shape of the large boulder: one of many Portugal hidden gems.

 Village of Monsanto